■ Duties and responsibilities:

 The information in this article was correct at the time of publishing

-A patient seeks a note from you so she may go on sick leave from work.
-Visibly distraught, she has told you about the many difficulties she has with her manager.
-You write the note, indicating the patient suffers from stress due to ongoing problems at work and “harassment by the [patient’s] manager.”
-The patient gives the note to her employer, and the manager complains to the College.
-The College is critical of the note, stating in its review that you made remarks based solely on information given by the patient without attributing the source of the information (i.e. the patient).
+• A patient needs a note so that they can go on sick leave from work.
+Visibly distraught, they tell you about difficulties they are having with their manager.
+You write the note, saying the patient suffers from stress due to ongoing work problems and “harassment by their manager.”
+The patient gives the note to their employer, who then shows the manager.
+The manager complains to the College.

 One document, many uses

-Medical records are not only for the eyes of healthcare providers.
-Patients are generally entitled to view and obtain a copy of their medical record, and records may also be requested by third parties such as lawyers and insurance companies.
+Medical records are not only accessible to healthcare providers.
+Patients are generally entitled to view and obtain a copy of their medical record (either by submitting a request to their healthcare provider or through a patient portal).
+Records may also be requested by third parties such as lawyers and insurance companies.
 With the patient’s consent or other legal authorization, physicians may release copies of a medical record to these parties.

-Given the varied uses of medical records, it’s important that every entry not only describe the patient encounter accurately and reflect the physician’s thought process, but that the information is presented in a way that reflects the expected level of professionalism.
-Physicians may choose to use various methodologies and formats, such as the Subjective Objective Assessment Plan (SOAP) format,2 to help ensure entries are sufficiently detailed and presented in a standardized manner.
-While using SOAP or other formats may be beneficial, it’s important to use judgment in applying an appropriate tone and to choose words carefully.
+Physicians may choose to use various methodologies and formats, such as the Subjective Objective Assessment Plan (SOAP) format, to help ensure entries are sufficiently detailed and presented in a standardized manner.
+While SOAP or other formats may be beneficial, try to apply an appropriate tone and choose words carefully.

-• Put the person first if possible.
+• Put the patient first wherever possible.
 For example:

-• “Female with mobility impairment” (not “disabled woman”)
+• “patient with a mobility impairment” (not “disabled patient”)

-• “Male with alcohol use disorder” (not “alcoholic male”)
+• “patient with alcohol use disorder” (not “alcoholic patient”)

 • Use quotation marks when writing verbatim statements made by patients or others.

-• Respect the expressed wishes of patients to use gender-appropriate terms to describe them, such as “patient” or “they.”
+• Respect the expressed wishes of patients and use gender-appropriate pronouns.

 Disability claims, divorce and parenting arrangement issues

-Physicians provide written statements in response to many other situations, such as patient disability claims, divorce and parenting arrangement (custody and access) matters.
+Physicians provide written statements in response to many situations, such as patient disability claims, and divorce and parenting arrangement (custody and access) matters.

-In a disability claim, patients may feel frustrated with their insurance company or their employer, and may turn to their physician for help.
-Patients’ frustration can heighten if they perceive the physician’s letter does not provide sufficient information or is not supportive of the claim.
+When seeking a disability claim, patients may feel frustrated with their insurance company or employer, and may turn to you for help.
+Patients’ frustration can heighten if they think your letter does not provide sufficient information or support the claim.
+Explain to the patient the extent and nature of information you are able to provide in the written statement.

 • Claims assessors need factual information about patients’ conditions, while employers may simply need to know whether patients are fit or unfit for work.
 Seek clarification of the third party’s information needs.
 State the facts about patients’ conditions objectively and avoid personal opinions and conjecture.